eToro Cryptocurrency Trading & CFDs

 Buying Bitcoin with cash is quick and convenient but is usually more expensive than other options.

-Many Bitcoin brokers let you buy Bitcoin using your credit card, including platforms like Coinbase and Coinmama, and using your credit card allows you to make quick and convenient purchases.
-Trading platforms such as Binance have also started letting customers directly buy cryptocurrency with a credit card via third-party payment integrations.
+Many Bitcoin brokers in Ireland let you buy Bitcoin using your credit card, including platforms like Coinbase and Coinmama, and using your credit card allows you to make quick and convenient purchases.
+Trading platforms such as Binance have also started letting customers in Ireland directly buy cryptocurrency with a credit card via third-party payment integrations.

 However, in all cases, credit card transactions attract relatively high fees, typically in the 1.5% to 3% range.
 On top of that, they can also incur cash advance fees.
 Banks often don’t look too favourably on these transactions either, and some have blocked customers from buying crypto with plastic.
 Debit cards aren’t as widely accepted as credit cards but can still be used to buy cryptocurrency on some platforms.